Actuality film: Lumière genres

 The first three descriptors nearly encompass the whole of the subject matter represented in actuality films, to which may be added "news events", though these were relatively rare, as it was difficult for any motion picture cameraman to make it, with his equipment, to an actual news event in a timely fashion, leading to the inception of event reconstructions.
 Nevertheless, both Vitagraph and Biograph released subjects filmed in Galveston after the hurricane of 1900; the aftermath of the San Francisco Earthquake was likewise filmed by at least three companies.

 The Lumières never shared their camera system—with its 35mm film and round perforations—with anyone.
 But Pathé did begin to market its smaller, lighter camera to cinematographers around 1903, and even some cameramen employed by Edison and Biograph began to use them in defiance to the patent cameras owned by the companies that employed them.
-Biograph relented in 1903, discontinuing use of 68mm and adopting the increasingly universal 35mm format at this time.
-The significance of this was that it then became easier for film-makers to record actuality films generally, though the genre's popularity decreased significantly soon after this.
+Biograph relented in 1903, discontinuing the use of 68mm and adopting the increasingly universal 35mm format at this time.
+The significance of this was that it then became easier for filmmakers to record actuality films generally, though the genre's popularity decreased significantly soon after this.